ezzatron/mysql-ad-hoc/README.md

 ## Purpose

-*MySQL ad hoc* is an [SQLite]-like command line tool for creating short lifespan [MySQL] databases for testing purposes.
+*MySQL ad hoc* is a command line tool for creating short lifespan [MySQL] databases for testing purposes.
 It allows the user to create a database in an arbitrary directory, completely isolated from other databases on the same system.